iamkentleom/tooltips-js/README.md

 # TooltipsJS
-TooltipJS is a javascript library for adding tooltips in your website.
+TooltipsJS is a javascript library for adding tooltips in your website.
 It is lightweight and easy to use.
 ## Add as npm module
 ```shell
 npm install tooltipsjs --save